 - At its 17 May meeting Council instructed officers to proceed with the development of a business case for the Kepler option based on the consent option.
 Officers were also asked to include in the business case an option based on changes to the irrigation area and with an improved level of treatment. - Work is being progressed to develop a draft business case in line with the resolutions passed by Council.
 At this stage officers expect to have a first draft completed in October.
-It will then need be presented to the Te Anau Wastewater Project Committee and the Finance and Audit Committee for comment as well as Council. - In parallel with development of a business case for the Kepler option Council also asked for work to be completed to develop criteria and a process via which it might be able to identify possible alternative land disposal sites. - The criteria developed were presented to the Te Anau Wastewater Project Committee at a meeting on Friday 11 August 2017.
+It will then need be presented to the Te Anau Wastewater Project Committee and the Finance and Audit Committee for comment as well as Council. - In parallel with development of a business case for the Kepler option Council also asked for work to be completed to develop criteria and a process via which it might be able to identify possible alternative land disposal sites. - 47 The criteria developed were presented to the Te Anau Wastewater Project Committee at a meeting on Friday 11 August 2017.
 Following that meeting the criteria have been publicly advertised and an expression of interest process has been commenced.
-It is intended that information relating to any blocks of land identified through this process will be able to be presented to Council at the time that the Kepler business case is put forward for consideration. - Land and Water Plan Implementation - 48 Under the National Policy Statement for Freshwater Management (NPS-FM) water quality and quantity are to be maintained and improved, and any over allocation to be phased out over time.
+It is intended that information relating to any blocks of land identified through this process will be able to be presented to Council at the time that the Kepler business case is put forward for consideration.

+Land and Water Plan Implementation

+- Under the National Policy Statement for Freshwater Management (NPS-FM) water quality and quantity are to be maintained and improved, and any over allocation to be phased out over time.
 Environment Southland is required to set environmental limits by 2025, with all 'communities' required to meet those limits in due course.
-They are progressing this work via their proposed Water and Land Plan. - To assist with addressing the impacts of these changes on local authority infrastructure Environment Southland have formed a Three Waters Officer Working Group.
-The objectives of the Group are to work through the implications of the new freshwater standards, develop an agreed approach to the re-consenting of local authority infrastructure and ensure that the organisational objectives are aligned. - Council staff, consultants and legal counsel have now prepared evidence for presentation at a hearing in September where submissions on the proposed Water and Land Plan will be heard.
-Evidence has been prepared in conjunction with both Gore District and Invercargill City Councils given that the range of issues arising from the plan are likely to have an impact on each Territorial Local Authorities. - Roading Contracts - Council has recently been through a process to tender its roading reseal work for a three year period.
-Downer were the successful tendering party and will have responsibility for the resurfacing of approximately 3,000,000 m2 of urban and rural roads across the district over the next three years. - Council has also recently granted approval for a project to replace all street lighting in the District with new LED lights.
-The use of LED lighting will deliver electricity and financial savings for Council.
+They are progressing this work via their proposed Water and Land Plan. - 49 To assist with addressing the impacts of these changes on local authority infrastructure Environment Southland have formed a Three Waters Officer Working Group.
+The objectives of the Group are to work through the implications of the new freshwater standards, develop an agreed approach to the re-consenting of local authority infrastructure and ensure that the organisational objectives are aligned. - Council staff, consultants and legal counsel prepared evidence and presented at a hearing in September where submissions on the proposed Water and Land Plan were heard.
+Evidence was prepared in conjunction with both Gore District and Invercargill City Councils given that the range of issues arising from the plan are likely to have an impact on each Territorial Local Authorities.